ChaitanyaKolchalwar0/Bank-Management-System/README.md

 We are using Python and MS Server for the Project.

-All stored procedures and all the functions involved in the project is included in the reposatory.
+All stored procedures and all the functions involved in the project is included in the repository.